Tax Penalty for Failure To File Return

 The courts have mostly rejected arguments about failures due to tax preparation software.
 This so-called “turbotax defense” typically does not work.
 Treasury Secretary Tim Geithner was ridiculed for making this argument as an excuse for not paying self-employment taxes while he worked for the IMF.

+There are also cases that address factors such as drug addiction and whether that is sufficient to avoid late filing penalites.
 We write about many of the court cases that address reasonable cause.
 You can read these reasonable cause cases here.

-The IRS’s First Time Abate Policy
+The IRS’s First-Time Abate Policy

 The failure to file penalty can often be removed pursuant to the IRS’s first-time abate policy.